-This Calculator was originally made to support my AmplifierBuffer project and can be used to calculate the a.c. gain and impedances [not d.c. operating point] of a any triode amplifier with a common cathode gain stage and a cathode follower output buffer so the overall gain is not significantly affected by the output load
+This Calculator was originally to support my AmplifierBuffer project and can be used to calculate the a.c. gain and impedances but not d.c. operating point of a triode amplifier with a common cathode gain stage and a cathode follower output buffer

-The results update as new input variables are entered ~ gm ra and µ should be taken from the valve characteristics or manufacturers data ~ The default values are for an ECC81 with gain stage V1 Ia ≈1mA and Cathode follower V2 Ia ≈2.3mA ~ Calculated values ra1' and gm1' indicate how Rk affects µ and gm and may improve distortion
+Results update as input variables are entered ~ gm ra and µ should be taken from the valve characteristics or manufacturers data ~ The default values are for an ECC81 with gain stage V1 Ia ≈1mA and Cathode follower V2 Ia ≈2.3mA ~ Values ra1' and gm1' for V1 show how un-bypassed Rk1 lowers µ and gm but may improve distortion

-I have included an anode load RL2 in the cathode follower stage so the effect of such can be seen or the output ARL2 can be used to calculate the gain of a concertina phase splitter when RL2 and RK2 are the same value so the outputs are the same level but in antiphase ~ Or just use the AV1 value
+It includes anode load RL2 to calculate the gain of a concertina phase splitter where RL2 = Rk2 and the outputs are the same level but antiphase

 The value entered for gm is not used to calculate results but is used to calculate the value µ = gm × ra which should be close to the entered value of µ for the results to be valid ~ As with most calculations with triodes gm and gm' could be used but ra and ra' would also be needed ~ The factor (µ+1) helps simplify things